 A major clinical hurdle is ensuring timely patient follow-up after fragility fractures.
-The re-fracture risk is highest in during the first 1 to 2 years after the inciting fragility fracture, and ultimately, about 50% of subsequent fractures occur within 3 to 5 years from the first event.
+The re-fracture risk is highest during the first 1 to 2 years after the inciting fragility fracture, and ultimately, about 50% of subsequent fractures occur within 3 to 5 years from the first event.
 These patients warrant rapid intervention and follow-up to determine the patient’s FRAX score and complete a DXA scan to establish a baseline BMD level and t-score value.

-Special consideration is given to the detection of a current or prior history of vertebral fractures as they represent the most frequent fractures in both men and women over age 50 years.
+Special consideration is given to the detection of current or prior history of vertebral fractures as they represent the most frequent fractures in both men and women over age 50 years.
 However, many vertebral fractures are initially missed or not diagnosed by a clinician because the patient is relatively asymptomatic.
 Estimates report 85% of vertebral fractures are due to an underlying bone density that is already diagnostic for osteoporosis.
-Furthermore, they are associated with significant morbidity including a five-fold increased risk of subsequent vertebral fracture regardless of an individual’s BMD at the time of the index fracture.
+Furthermore, they are associated with significant morbidity, including a five-fold increased risk of subsequent vertebral fracture regardless of an individual’s BMD at the time of the index fracture.
 When symptomatic, vertebral fractures will present with back pain that can last up to 2 to 3 months.
-Depending on severity and degree of collapse associated with the fracture(s), the patient classically may develop a progressive kyphotic deformity and complain of loss of height over time.
+Depending on the severity and degree of collapse associated with the fracture(s), the patient classically may develop a progressive kyphotic deformity and complain of loss of height over time.

-General consensus favors pharmacologic treatment in a patient with spine or hip fractures in addition to a documented low BMD.
+Consensus favors pharmacologic treatment in a patient with spine or hip fractures in addition to a documented low BMD.
 Treatment recommendations vary for other nonvertebral fractures and include the following:

 Pharmacotherapy Options

-Pharmacotherapy agents work through either anti-resorptive or anabolic means.
+Pharmacotherapy agents work through either antiresorptive or anabolic means.
 Bisphosphonates are the most commonly prescribed medication class.
 These drugs are divided into non-nitrogen and nitrogen-containing compounds.
 The latter are considered first-line therapy.
 The nitrogen-containing compounds inhibit farnesyl pyrophosphate synthase and ultimately inhibit osteoclast resorption and induce osteocyte apoptosis.
 Common agents include: